/ HALion Developer Resource / HALion Script / Diving Deeper /

 Using runAsync

 By calling runAsync in the Processor thread you can invoke a function that is executed in the Controller thread.
 The execution of runAsync takes at least one audio block, or longer, depending on the function that was called.
-The callback that called runAsync is put on hold until the function has completed.
-Please be aware of this when using runAsync.
+Please note that when using runAsync, the callback that called runAsync is put on hold until the function has completed.

 Example 2